cisco/mindmeld/source/blueprints/video_discovery.rst

    python -c "import mmworkbench as wb; wb.blueprint('video_discovery');"

-This should create a Workbench project folder called ``video_discovery`` in your current directory with the following structure:
+This should create a MindMeld project folder called ``video_discovery`` in your current directory with the following structure:

 .. image:: /images/directory_video_discovery.png
     :width: 250px